paulsinclair51/briteTest/docs/LiteTest_User_Guide.md

 This guide explains how to use LiteTest effectively: concepts, workflow, execution model, examples, and practical usage patterns.
 It complements the **LiteTest API Reference**, which documents the public API in detail.

+Copyright (c) 2026 paulsinclair51
+SPDX-License-Identifier: MIT.
+For license details, see ../LICENSE.

 ---

 ## 1. Overview